ipratikseeyou/Dropclick/NEXT_STEPS.md

-# AI Portfolio Builder - Next Steps & Development Roadmap 🚀
+# kaffeehai - Next Steps & Development Roadmap 🚀

 Congratulations!
-You now have a fully functional MVP of the AI Portfolio Builder.
+You now have a fully functional MVP of kaffeehai.
 Here's what we've built and what to do next.

 ## 🎉 What We've Accomplished